desihub/gpu_specter/README.md

 After this point, we can flip our numpy functions in `ex2d_patch` over to cupy functions.
 This part has been previously tested so it should hopefully work as desired.

-To run the gpu version
+To run the gpu version (everyone should be able to run, no linux group necessary)

 `ssh cori.nersc.gov`